unbounded-tech/workflow-vnext-tag/README.md

 - **Language-Agnostic Updates:**
   Updates version references in various file types using flexible patching mechanisms (YQ and Regex).

-- **Universal Approach:**
-  By using the `vnext` CLI tool directly instead of platform-specific actions, this workflow can be adapted for any CI/CD system.

 ## Installing vnext

 The `vnext` CLI tool can be installed using `ubi`: